elclanrs/jq-idealforms-old/README.md

 $myform.setOptions(myOps)
 ```

 Every form is registered in the `$.idealforms.forms` namespace after initialization beginning at `$0`.
-This means that you can manually modify a particular option of any formi nstead of overriding it with `setOptions` :
+This means that you can manually modify a particular option of any form instead of overriding it with `setOptions` :

 ```javascript
 // remove required filter from username input in form $0